cfw-guide/ios.cfw.guide/_pages/en_US/blocking-updates.md

   - `Profiles` may display as `Profiles and Device Management`
 3. Select `tvOS 12 Beta Software Profile`
 4. Tap "Remove Profile"
+5. Enter your passcode if you have one
-5. Confirm by tapping "Remove"
+6. Confirm by tapping "Remove"

 Your device should now be able to update again.
 {: .notice--success}